Passive aggression is one of the four modes of communication, comprising:

 5. Empower Them

-Tell your partner you are listening, tell your colleague you care about their opinion and give them credit.
+Tell your partner that you are listening, tell your colleague you care about their opinion, and give them credit.

 Once they will feel heard their need for passive aggression will disappear.

 Look at this example from Elon Musk’s life: